 Here are the ingredients for rust: iron, water, and air.

 For those who don’t know, iron is the secret ingredient of the steel found in your knife blades.
-So when you combine your knife with air and water, you get rust.
+So when you mix your knife with air and moisture, you eventually get rust.

 “But, wait, my blade is stainless steel,” you might be thinking.
-Unfortunately, stainless steel is only stain-resistant, not stain-proof.
-(The old saying goes “Stainless… not stainfree.”)
-I tackled the myth of stainless steel a while back, but the gist is that stainless steel has at least 10.5 percent chromium.
-People in the 1800s found iron-chromium alloys to be more resistant to corrosion because they create a protective layer.
+Sadly, stainless steel is only stain-resistant, not stain-proof.
+(As the saying goes, “stainless, not stainfree.”)
+I’ve explored the myth of stainless steel before, but here’s the quick version: stainless steel must contain at least 10.5% chromium, which helps form a protective layer against corrosion.

 How to Remove Rust from Your Knife